 Public Knowledge brings together artists, scholars, librarians, community organizers, and San Francisco residents to consider these questions.
 By sharing their varied expertise and creating new knowledge through the project’s activities, participants can learn from each other and, collectively, begin to develop new approaches to strengthening the fabric of civic life.

 Public Knowledge is co-curated by Deena Chalabi, Barbara and Stephan Vermut Associate Curator of Public Dialogue, and Dominic Willsdon, Leanne and George Roberts Curator of Education and Public Practice.
 Stella Lochman, Program Associate, Public Dialogue, is head of production.

 Participating artists include Burak Arikan, Bik Van der Pol, Minerva Cuevas, Josh Kun, and Stephanie Syjuco.

 Participating scholars include Julia Bryan-Wilson, Jon Christensen, Teddy Cruz, Fonna Forman, Jennifer A. González, Shannon Jackson, and Fred Turner.

-Public Knowledge is organized by the San Francisco Museum of Modern Art (SFMOMA) in partnership with the San Francisco Public Library (SFPL).
+Public Knowledge is organized by the San Francisco Museum of Modern Art in partnership with the San Francisco Public Library.
 The project has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.
-Additional support is provided by the California Arts Council, a state agency, and the National Endowment for the Arts, a federal agency.